-The employee is required to include his or her immediate supervisor and the student's parent as recipients on all text messages.
+- The employee is required to include the student's parent as a recipient on all text messages. - The employee is required to include his or her immediate supervisor and the student's parent as recipients on all text messages. - The employee is required to send a copy of the text message to the employee's district email address.